.

 Be amazed by the Chelsea in Bloom window displays

-The designer boutiques of the King’s Road have been taking the opportunity to show off their creative talents during the Chelsea Flower Show for almost 20 years now, with the annual ‘Chelsea in Bloom’ competition.
+The designer boutiques of the King’s Road have been taking the opportunity to show off their creative talents during the Chelsea Flower Show for 20 years now, with the annual ‘Chelsea in Bloom’ competition.
 The festivities see clever visual merchandisers coming up with inventive ways to decorate their shop windows, with incredibly Instagrammable end results.

 Relax in the Chelsea Physic Garden